camsenec/reloc/README.md

 1. Register edge servers
 2. Register sensors (clients)
-3. A "home server" is assigned to each sensors based on the pub/sub relation among the sensors
+3. A "home server" is assigned to each sensors based on the pub/sub relation among the sensors.
-4. Resource usage of edge servers are calculated by simulation.
+4. Resource usage of edge servers are calculated.
 5. Home server is updated so that any edge server's resource is not consumed over limitation.